Hsgngr/dataiku_income_classification/README.md

 - 50K :           187141      93576
 + 50K :           12382       6186
 ```
 However there is a huge imbalance between the labels.
 Most of the people (93%) who contributed to this survey has lower income than 50K.
-Therefore even if we predict all of the test data as - 50K we will reach %93 accuracy.
+Even if we predict all of the test data as - 50K we will reach %93 accuracy.
 Therefore accuracy is not a good measurement metric for this problem.

 The other first thing was understanding what is **Not in Universe** means because most of the features have it.
 It implies that the person was not a part of the population to which the question was directed.